 Mindfulness, or moment-to-moment awareness, can cleanse the mind of its multitasking madness by directing it toward a real-time focus, such as breath awareness or the physical sensations in your body.
 Instead of regretting the past or worrying about the future (which can create toxic thought patterns), mindfulness encourages your monkey mind to rest in the present moment.
 Mindfulness pioneer Jon Kabat-Zinn offers a simple mindfulness practice you can try here.

 Meditation can cleanse and nourish the mind, too.
 Think of sitting practice as a way to rinse your mind of its negative thoughts and worries and nourish it with a relaxed inner focus.
-If you’re new to sitting practice, try this 8-minute meditation from spiritual teacher David Harshada Wagner, who has recorded numerous practice CDs, including Meditation for Everyone.
+If you’re new to practice, begin with this short and simple "busy person's meditation" from Jeff Warren, coauthor of Meditation for Fidgety Skeptics.
 The longer (and more regularly) you sit, the more benefits you reap.